Copy-and-paste programming: Origins

 Inexperienced programmers who copy code often do not fully understand the pre-written code they are taking.
 As such, the problem arises more from their inexperience and lack of courage in programming than from the act of copying and pasting, per se.
-The code often comes from disparate sources such as friends' or co-workers' code, Internet forums, code provided by the student's professors/TAs, or computer science textbooks.
+The code often comes from disparate sources such as friends' or co-workers' code, Internet forums, open-source projects, code provided by the student's professors/TAs, or computer science textbooks.
 The result risks being a disjointed clash of styles, and may have superfluous code that tackles problems for which new solutions are no longer required.

 A further problem is that bugs can easily be introduced by assumptions and design choices made in the separate sources that no longer apply when placed in a new environment.

 Such code may also, in effect, be unintentionally obfuscated, as the names of variables, classes, functions and the like are typically left unchanged, even though their purpose may be completely different in the new context.

 Copy-and-paste programming may also be a result of poor understanding of features common in computer languages, such as loop structures, functions and subroutines.

 Duplication

 Applying library code

 Copying and pasting is also done by experienced programmers, who often have their own libraries of well tested, ready-to-use code snippets and generic algorithms that are easily adapted to specific tasks.

 Being a form of code duplication, copy-and-paste programming has some intrinsic problems; such problems are exacerbated if the code doesn't preserve any semantic link between the source text and the copies.
 In this case, if changes are needed, time is wasted hunting for all the duplicate locations.
 (This can be partially mitigated if the original code and/or the copy are properly commented; however, even then the problem remains of making the same edits multiple times.
 Also, because code maintenance often omits updating the comments, comments describing where to find remote pieces of code are notorious for going out-of-date.)

 Adherents of object oriented methodologies further object to the "code library" use of copy and paste.
 Instead of making multiple mutated copies of a generic algorithm, an object oriented approach would abstract the algorithm into a reusable encapsulated class.
 The class is written flexibly, with full support of inheritance and overloading, so that all calling code can be interfaced to use this generic code directly, rather than mutating the original.
 As additional functionality is required, the library is extended (while retaining backward compatibility).
 This way, if the original algorithm has a bug to fix or can be improved, all software using it stands to benefit.
+Generic programming provides additional tools to create abstractions.